jeppevammenkristensen/auto-spectre/README.md

 ### Constructor

 Since version 0.5.0 the class is allowed to not have an empty constructor.
 But in that case the Get/GetAsync method will change to be for a passed in instance.
 Requirering you to new up the class before calling the Get method.

+If you have multiple constructors, you can decorate the constructor intended for initalization by using the `UsedConstructor`attribute

 ```csharp
 public void Get(Example destination)